-A press brake is a machine used to form bends at almost any angle in sheet material using a matched punch-and-die tool set.
-When forming a part with a single bend, press brakes are a great option and somewhat simple to use.
-However, when you start forming parts with multiple bends, press brakes often require multiple matched tool sets to be changed over regularly.
+Press brakes can form bends at almost any angle in sheet material using a matched punch-and-die tool set.
+When forming a part with a single bend, press brakes are a simple, economical option.
+However, when you start forming parts with multiple bends, joggles, or flange, press brakes often require multiple tool sets which need to be changed regularly.
 Since each angle after each bend has to be measured for accuracy, the operator’s skill set and training becomes increasingly important.

 Watch the two processes side-by-side in the time-lapsed video below.
 You’ll be impressed with Triform’s easy set-up and fast cycle time when compared to traditional press brake forming.